dotnev/Nev/README.md

 </div>

 **Nev programming language** the start of next generation programming languages that add a lot of features to make it fun to use:
-- final class
+- final type
+- tagged variable(param)
+- polymorphism in types and functions even with param
-- better multithreading
+- better multithreading system
 - awesome libraies system
-- tag keyword
-- compile time code
 - libraries in language have setting(like flags)
 - language is just a kernal u can change anything around it
 - awesome syntax